EvaFrossard/EvaFrossard.github.io/index.md

   Secondly, we define an <b>"exclusive strategy"</b> as a strategy where you decide to upload videos of certain types and to NOT upload any other type (you're just a loner, or you're a human with ethics, yes joke intended).
 For our previous example (Apology, Clickbait and Featuring), this would be considered as the <b>EXCLUSIVE</b> strategy "Apology + Clickbait + Featuring". <br>
   <br>

   Let's now see which exclusive or not strategies are the most adopted by the 1M+ club, and most importantly which ones are the most efficient.
 For this, we've gathered the proportion of youtubers that have adopted each (exclusive) strategy, and the associated recovery rate.
 All you have to do is to click on the circle(s) of the strategy you want to adopt.
-If you are more into an exclusive strategy, just switch to the second graph, and select your exclusive strategy exactly the same way.The graph is designed so you can play around with the different strategies and see how they would impact your recovery rate.
+If you are more into an exclusive strategy, just switch to the second graph, and select your exclusive strategy exactly the same way.
+The graph is designed so you can play around with the different strategies and see how they would impact your recovery rate.
 Have some fun with it, experiment with the combinations, until you find <b>YOUR</b> best fit. <br>
   <br>

   <b>Select a graph and enjoy:</b>